Nine Dead, 20 Injured In Guatemala Stampede - UrduPoint

 Nine Dead, 20 Injured In Guatemala Stampede

-Guatemala City, (APP - UrduPoint / Pakistan Point News - 15th Sep, 2022 ) :At least nine people died and 20 others were injured early Thursday in a stampede after an independence day concert in western Guatemala, rescue workers said.
+Guatemala City, (APP - UrduPoint / Pakistan Point News - 16th Sep, 2022 ) :At least nine people died and 20 others were injured early Thursday in a stampede after an independence day concert in Guatemala, rescue workers said.

-Local press reported the victims were crushed as thousands of people tried to leave an open air esplanade at the end of a concert during the traditional "Xelafer" festival, some 200 kilometers (120 miles) west of Guatemala City.
+Local press reported that the victims were crushed as thousands of people tried to leave an open-air esplanade at the end of a concert during the traditional "Xelafer" festival, about 200 kilometers (120 miles) west of Guatemala City.

+People attending the event "didn't even realize people were being crushed because it was already dark," resident Monica Gonzalez told AFP.

+"They started fighting with each other, pushing each other and falling down and that's when it all happened."
+Another witness, Luis Carrion, told AFP he saw people being pushed and falling to the floor before they were trampled by people leaving the venue.

-Red Cross spokesman Andres Lemus said the injured were taken to local hospitals.
+"More than anyone else, those who organized the event are responsible for this."
+Red Cross spokesperson Andres Lemus said the injured were taken to local hospitals.

 The Guatemalan government has yet to comment on the tragedy.

-It is the first time in three years that Guatemala celebrates its independence from Spain after the previous two years' celebrations were called off due to the coronavirus pandemic.
+It was the first time in three years that Guatemala celebrated its independence from Spain after the previous two years' festivities were called off due to the coronavirus pandemic.

 Guatemala gained independence from former colonial power Spain on September 15, 1821.